Accommodation with a difference.

 Live the minimalist lifestyle

-You’ll find no phone reception or Wi-Fi at here allowing you to immerse yourself in the beautiful surroundings.
-This tiny house is just a mere 14 square metres of interior space (less than a third of the size of a typical one-bedroom city apartment!).
+You’ll find no phone reception or wi-fi at here allowing you to immerse yourself in the beautiful surroundings.
+This tiny house is a mere 14 square metres of interior space (less than a third of the size of a typical one-bedroom city apartment!).

-Situated high in in Cobark, the hut is perfectly located as a base camp to explore the Barrington Tops National Park and State Forest.
+Situated high in Cobark, the hut is perfectly located as a base camp to explore the parklands of Barrington Tops.
 Or simply sit around the fire, gaze at the stars, relax in the hammock, read a book, or just be.